Is this a topic of discussion that many are afraid to approach? OR is it a topic that many do not know even exists?

 THIS has to END………..and it STARTS with US speaking OUT.

-For more details on my military involvement and helpful tips for NEW spouses and significant others..visit Kobo, Nook, or Amazon for a copy of my book entitled “Military Wives: Rare Details You Must Know Before & After the Vow”
+For more details on my military involvement and helpful tips for NEW spouses and significant others, visit Amazon by clicking the link below for a copy of my book entitled “Military Wives: Rare Details You Must Know Before & After the Vow.”

 Veteran Suicide Resources: